Seymurhh/seymur/content/publication/matrix-thermal-properties/index.md

 ---
 title: "Influence of the matrix material on the thermal properties of the short carbon fiber reinforced polymer composites manufactured by material extrusion"
 authors:
-- Orkhan H
+- Huseynov O.
-- Seymur H
+- Hasanov S.
-- Ismail F
+- Fidan I.
 date: 2023-04-28
 publishDate: 2023-04-28
 doi: "10.1016/j.jmapro.2023.02.055"